 After relishing in the awe of science, Tor and I asked Calistoga Ranch if we could use one of their Mercedes Benz cars to drive to our first wine tasting of the week.
 The hotel has an incredible service where you can “borrow” a Mercedes Benz for the day to go wine tasting or drive to and from dinner (after signing a waiver, of course!).
 It’s on a first-come, first-serve basis, and we were lucky to snatch the last one of the day to drive to Cade Estate and Winery.

 Cade Estate Winery is up atop Howell Mountain, making the drive up feel a bit off the beaten path (in a good way) and the view down below of countless vineyards even more beautiful.
 It’s the first LEED vineyard in Napa Valley, which labels it energy efficient and environmentally friendly.
 Side note: We were also intrigued to find out that Cade Estate is was founded by Gavin Newsom, the current Lieutenant Governor of California.
-We found that ironic since just two days earlier, Tor and I watched him on Real Time With Bill Maher and we became fans of his.
-We are now also fans of his winery, too.
+We found that ironic since just two days earlier, Tor and I watched him on Real Time With Bill Maher and now here we were at his winery.

 After indulging in a tasting of Sauvignon Blancs and Cabernets, we were given a tour around Cade Estate’s property and inside their wave cave (ironically by a girl also named Alyssa).
 I don’t know about you, but I LOVE LOVE LOVE wine caves.
 Yes, they are pretty chilly in there, but I absolutely love the smell of the cedar and oak from the barrels combined with the scent of wine.
 It’s definitely one of my favorite scents in the world.